New releases

 The impact?
 A striking 25% year-over-year increase in revenue from triggered journeys and near 60% unique open rates on email journeys.

-To recognize more subscribers and earn more revenue, brands need to fundamentally rethink identity.
+To recognize more subscribers and earn more revenue, brands need to fundamentally rethink identity and adopt a solution that enables a high-performing messaging program.

 The most resilient identity solutions anchor on customer phone numbers.
 Unlike email addresses that shoppers cycle through or get hidden behind proxies, phone numbers are the most stable identifiers.
-People keep the same number for years—even decades—and they use it across all their other devices.
+75% of consumers only have one number.
+They keep the same number for years—even decades—and they use it across all their other devices.

 With a customer’s phone number at the center, you can create an identity graph—a web that links all of a customer’s IDs to a single unified profile.